-- List C and List D modules (module codes beginning MA4xx or MA5xx) are unusual for third year BSc. students.
+- List C modules (module codes beginning MA4xx) are unusual for third year BSc. students.
 To be allowed to take such modules, students must have reached the required standard at the end of their second year to have continued on the four year MMath if they had so wished.

 - A student may not study for credit more than 30 CATS of unusual options from any one department in any one year.

 - A student may not offer for exam a module in which he or she has been examined in a previous year.

 - A student is entitled to study unusual options for credit only on the agreement of the module organiser, the personal tutor and the Director of Undergraduate Studies.